An Unfinished Life

-An Unfinished Life is a 2005 American drama film directed by Lasse Hallström, and based on the Mark Spragg novel of the same name.
+An Unfinished Life is a 2005 American neo-Western drama film directed by Lasse Hallström, and based on the Mark Spragg novel of the same name.
 The film stars Robert Redford, Jennifer Lopez, and Morgan Freeman.
 It is the story of a gruff Wyoming rancher (Redford) who must reconcile his relationship with his struggling daughter-in-law (Lopez) and previously unknown-to-him granddaughter, after they show up unexpectedly at his ranch and ask to stay with him and his disabled best friend and neighbor (Freeman).

+An Unfinished Life premiered at EIFF on August 19, 2005 before being released by Miramax Films on September 9, 2005 in the United States, with Initial Entertainment Group releasing in other territories.
+The film received mixed reviews from critics and was a box office bomb, grossing $18.6 million against a $30 million budget.